Bit recycling for scaling random number generators: Introduction

 of the input.

 In this paper we will provide a mathematical proof (section 2), and discuss some method (section 3), to optimize the scaling of a RNG.
-Unfortunately after writing this paper it turned out that one of the ideas we are presenting in section \ref{sec:acci}, was already described in \cite{DJ}.
-This paper contains the mathematical proof of the method, the discussion of how best to choose parameters, discussion of its efficiency, and numerical speed tests.
+Eventually we discuss their efficiency, and present numerical speed tests.

 \begin{Remark} A different approach may be to use a decompressing algorithm.
-Indeed, e.g., the \emph{arithmetic encoder} decoding algorithm, can be rewritten to decode a stream of bits to an output of symbols with prescribed probability distributions \footnote{If interested, I have the code somewhere in the closet}.
+Indeed, e.g., the \emph{arithmetic encoder} decoding algorithm, can be rewritten to decode a stream of bits to an output of symbols with prescribed probability distributions~\footnote{If interested, I have the code somewhere in the closet}.
 Unfortunately, it is quite difficult to mathematically prove that such an approach really does transform a stream of independent equidistributed bits into an output of independent random variables.
 Also, the \emph{arithmetic encoder} is complex, and this complexity would slow down the RNG, defeating one of the goals.
-(Moreover, the \emph{arithmetic encoder} was originally heavily patented.) \end{Remark}
+(Moreover, the \emph{arithmetic encoder} was originally patented.) \end{Remark}

 A note on notations.
 In all of the paper, \ns is a \emph{nanosecond}, that is $10^{-9}$seconds.
 When $x$ is a real number, $\lfloor x \rfloor=\mathtt{floor}(x)$ is the largest integer that is less or equal than $x$.